DeHerschel/Youtube-Downloader/README.md

 # YOUTUBE DOWNLOADER
 Super bascic youtube downloader.
-Downloads and convert in mp3 or wav.
+Downloads and converts in mp3 or wav.
 ________________________________________________________________________________________________________